ankurcharan/ud845-Pets/README.md

 Pets App
 ===================================

-This app displays a list of pets and their related data that the user inputs.
+- This app displays a list of pets and their related data that the user inputs.
+- Uses SQLite as a databse in android.
+- It uses ContentProvider and Cursor to display data from database.

+**Ankur Charan**

 Used in a Udacity course in the Android Basics Nanodegree by Google.

 Pre-requisites